getify/You-Dont-Know-JS/scope-closures/ch8.md

 From the outside, `Student.getName(..)` invokes this exposed inner function, which maintains access to the inner `records` variable via closure.

-By the way, you don't *have* to return an object with a function as one of its properties.
+You don't *have* to return an object with a function as one of its properties.
 You could just return a function directly, in place of the object.
 That still satisfies all the core bits of a classic module.

+By virtue of how lexical scope works, defining variables and functions inside your outer module definition function makes everything *by default* private.
+Only properties added to the public API object returned from the function will be exported for external use.

 The use of an IIFE implies that our module only ever needs a single central instance, which is commonly referred to as a "singleton".
 Indeed, this specific example is simple enough that there's no obvious reason we'd need anything more than just one instance of the `Student` module.